Robin Day (designer): Festival of Britain and Royal Festival Hall (1951)

-1951 was an annus mirabilis for Robin Day.
-His seating for the Royal Festival Hall and his high-profile contributions to the Festival of Britain, held on the neighbouring site on London's South Bank, greatly enhanced his professional reputation.
-The brief for the Royal Festival Hall project was complex and demanding, including restaurant and foyer furniture, auditorium seating and orchestra chairs, each with specific functional requirements.
-Always keen to explore new manufacturing processes, Day co-opted materials and technology from the automotive industry for his concert hall seating, which was fabricated from pressed steel, supported by cast steel stanchions.
-This proved so effective that it is still in use today.
+Robin Day's seat design for the Royal Festival Hall and his high-profile contributions to the Festival of Britain, held on the neighbouring site on London's South Bank, greatly enhanced his professional reputation.
+The brief for the Royal Festival Hall project required a wide range of furniture designs, including restaurant and foyer furniture, auditorium seating and orchestra chairs, each with specific functional requirements.
+Wanting to explore new manufacturing processes, Day co-opted materials and technology from the automotive industry for his concert hall seating, which was fabricated from pressed steel, supported by cast steel stanchions.
+This chair design is still in use today.
 The chairs he designed for the restaurant and foyer had sculptural moulded plywood seats with wing-like armrests and spindly black steel rod legs.
 Day was the first designer in Britain to exploit these materials in furniture.

 Day's ingenuity was also evident in the two open-plan living room / dining room settings he created for the Homes and Gardens Pavilion at the Festival of Britain.
 Designed to illustrate what could be achieved on different budgets, both rooms were equipped with his Royal Festival Hall chairs, along with newly designed storage units.
 The economy cabinets were in oak, while the luxury cabinets were made from veneered mahogany on a frame of square-section tubular steel.

 The Festival acted as a valuable platform for launching Robin Day's pared down 'Contemporary' aesthetic, which was also showcased at the Milan Triennale in 1951.
-Architects were particularly enthusiastic about his furniture as it was ideally suited to the clean-lined, glass-walled modern buildings that were coming into fashion after the war, not only in the domestic sphere but in the public and commercial domain.
+Architects were particularly enthusiastic about his furniture as it fit well with the clean-lined, glass-walled modern buildings that were coming into fashion after the war, in the domestic sphere as well as the public and commercial domain.